Pentagon chief Hegseth first public hearing on Iran war: Key takeaways

 “That unfortunate situation remains under investigation,” Hegseth replied.
 “But I wouldn’t tie a cost to that.”

-In another instance, Hegseth was asked about Trump’s threat to “destroy an entire civilization”.
+At another point, Hegseth was asked about Trump’s threat to “destroy an entire civilisation”.
 Did that show he was mentally fit to serve as president, Representative Sara Jacobs asked.

 Hegseth called Trump the “sharpest and most insightful commander-in-chief we have had in generations”.